-(5) In addition to the payment required under subsection (4) of this section, each licensee must pay an annual license renewal fee of one hundred sixty-six dollars.
-The board must periodically review and adjust the renewal fee as may be required to maintain it as comparable to annual license renewal fees for licenses to sell beer and wine not for consumption on the licensed premises.
-If required by law at the time, any increase of the annual renewal fee becomes effective only upon ratification by the legislature.
+(4) In addition to the payment set forth in subsection (3) of this section, each licensee must pay an annual license renewal fee of one hundred sixty-six dollars.
+The board shall periodically review and adjust the fee as may be required to maintain it as comparable to annual license renewal fees for licenses to sell beer and wine not for consumption on the licensed premises.
+If required by law at the time, any increase of the annual renewal fee shall become effective only upon ratification by the legislature.